If you’re in the first stages of starting a blog, finding your blog’s niche can be a challenge.

 You’ll also be able to see what it costs marketers to bid for those keywords.
 The higher the cost, the more competition and the bigger the market.

 If you see that several hundred or more people a month are searching for key terms in your niche, and the bid costs are a few dollars or more, then there’s probably a good market in that niche.

 Finalizing Your Decision

 In the end, your goal is to determine if there’s a market for your niche.

-Give the suggestions above a try and couple that with some good common sense to decide if a market exists.
+Give the ideas above a try and couple that with some good common sense to decide if a market exists.

 If it does, you’re good to go!